 Siemens low-powered systems are highly appreciated around the world, especially in India and Africa.
 The Magnetom Essenza is a system that consumes very little power and requires no chiller or extra cooling.
 That makes the system very attractive in many different places around the world.

-All Siemens systems available in the used market today are zero helium boil-off, such as:
+All Siemens systems available in the used market today are zero helium boil-off:

 A 1.5T MRI with advanced Total Imaging Matrix technology that offers ultra-fast image acquisition.

 A great MRI that delivers outstanding patient comfort with its open, compact C-shaped magnet.

 An excellent MRI designed to ease the scanning process and make the magnetic resonance system faster.